-- General featured of KeyCDN include GZip compression, custom expire header, custom rules, cross-origin resource sharing, HPACK compression, real-time raw log forwarding, etc.
+- General featured of KeyCDN include GZip compression, custom expires header, custom rules, cross-origin resource sharing, HPACK compression, real-time raw log forwarding, etc.

 - Security features of KeyCDN include hotlink protection, shared SSL, bad bots blocking, secure token, custom SSL, OCSP stapling, DDoS protection, etc.

-- Pull and Push features include origin shield, FTP subusers, override origin cache-control headers, content synchronization with rsync, origin expire headers override, cookie stripping, directory index enabling, custom robots.txt, Brotli compressed assets caching, query strings caching, etc.
+- Pull and Push features include origin shield, FTP sub-users, override origin cache-control headers, content synchronization with rsync, origin expires headers override, cookie stripping, directory index enabling, custom robots.txt, Brotli compressed assets caching, query strings caching, etc.

-- KeyCDN can also be easily integrated with various content management systems such as WordPress, Drupal, Joomla, Magento, PrestoShop, etc.
+- KeyCDN can also be easily integrated with various content management systems such as WordPress, Drupal, Joomla, Magento, PrestaShop, etc.

 - Enabling CDN for developer frameworks such as Rails, Laravel, Symfony, Zend Framework, etc is also possible using the details guides available on their site.